 We all want our kids to succeed in math.
-In most districts, standardized tests are the way understanding is measured, yet nobody wants to teach to the test.
+In most districts, standardized tests measure students’ understanding, yet nobody wants to teach to the test.
 Over-reliance on test prep materials and “drill and kill” worksheets steals instructional time while also harming learning and motivation.
 But sound instruction and good test scores aren’t mutually exclusive.
 Being intentional and using creative approaches to your instruction can get students excited about math.
-These 15 essential strategies in teaching mathematics can make this your class’s best math year ever.
+These 14 essential strategies in teaching mathematics can make this your class’s best math year ever.

-Sometimes we get stuck in a mindset of “a lesson a day” in order to get through the content, but we have to have flexibly thought about pacing or kids will get left behind.
+Sometimes we get stuck in a mindset of “a lesson a day” in order to get through the content.
+However, we should keep our pacing flexible, or kids can fall behind.
 Walk through your classroom as students work on problems and observe the dynamics.
-Talk with students individually and include “hinge questions” in your lessons plans to gauge understanding before continuing, suggests Fennell.
+Talk with students individually and include “hinge questions” in your lesson plans to gauge understanding before continuing, suggests Fennell.
 In response, make decisions to go faster or slower or put students in groups.

 The more we show students how math is connected to the world around us, the more invested they become.
 Read books with math connections.
 Talk about the ways math integrates with visual arts and music.
 These conversations will help reinforce how mathematical thinking can help kids in all subject areas.